decipher2k/Windows-AI-Assistant/README.md

 This is an example for a webhook that turns on the light:<br><br>
 <img src="https://github.com/user-attachments/assets/28477f74-f1b1-41c2-8cb7-8b27ba639c13" width="600"></img>
 <br><br>
-The first column defines whether to use speech recognition and keywords or the chat AI to execute the webhook.<br>
+The first column defines whether to use speech recognition or the chat AI to execute the webhook.<br>
 Speech recognition will listen for the exact sentence.<br>
 Using the Chat AI allows you to vary sentences.
 The program does automatically precede the sentence with "if the user asks for".
 Thus, the sentence "turning on the light" will allow you to say either "turn on the light", or "switch on the light" etc.<br>
 <b>Chat AI commands are not implemented yet.</b><br>